 I loved how bright and open the space was — the main room is set up like a Main Street, complete with classic restaurant signage, spinning barber shop poles, giant motel signs and various car mechanic shops.
 It looked like something out of a film.
 There was plenty of space for my kids to roam around, and lots of excited “Mommy look!” exclamations as they took it all in.

 With its retro feel and nostalgic charm, the American Sign Museum would be such a fun place to bring the grandparents.
 The museum will take on another meaning for older audience, who will likely remember some of these signs from their own childhood.

 This place is also very romantic — dim lights and warm ambience — and would make a fantastic date night for parents!
 (In fact, The American Sign Museum is a popular venue for wedding receptions — makes me wish I would have known about it 10 years ago for my own wedding!)

 For a more structured museum experience, you’ll definitely want to take a guided tour.
 These tours are a great way to learn more about all the history with the museum, and are offered at 11 a.m. and 2 p.m.
 Wednesdays-Saturdays and 2 p.m. on Sundays.

 If you’re looking for something fun to do this winter, definitely plan a trip to the American Sign Museum.
-Kids 12 and under are free with an adult (admission is $15/adults and $10/seniors, students and active military), so a day spent at this Cincinnati treasure is easily more affordable than that movie you were planning on seeing — and definitely more special.
+You can free admission for up to three kids 12 and under with each paying adult (admission is $15/adults and $10/seniors, students and active military), so a day spent at this Cincinnati treasure is easily more affordable than that movie you were planning on seeing — and definitely more special.

 The American Sign Museum (website) is located at 1330 Monmouth Street in Camp Washington (45225).
 It’s open Wednesday-Saturday from 10 a.m.-4 p.m. and Sunday from 12-4 p.m.